mstoffel-sag/c8yMQTT/README.md

 ## C8yMQTT Class

-The class C8yMQTT let's you connect your device to the Cumulocity Cloud using mqtt.
+The class C8yMQTT lets you connect your device to the Cumulocity Cloud using mqtt.
 It provides basic methods to:

 * Connect to a cumulocity tenant via mqtt (tls supported)
 * Register a device, fetch credentials and store them on the device